JayaniLakshika/Monash_PhD_thesis/04-chap4.html.md

-# Generating interesting high-dimensional data structures {#sec-project3}
+# Large-scale user study to explore perception and misperception in NLDR representations {#sec-project3}